hydrology-tep/documentation/source/apps/wois_app.rst

 	:scale: 80%

 The first thing to do is to choose the “Workflow Name” and the “Group” of the new workflow (top of the window).
 This information will appear later on the WOIS Workflows Window, with all the default workflows.
 On the left side, the user can select the tool or operation which intends to perform on each step.
-After that, on the left side, the operation window will appear (equal to the window that will open when the user decide to run the workflow later).
+After that, on the right side, the operation window will appear (equal to the window that will open when the user decide to run the workflow later).

 .. figure:: ../includes/WOIS_create_new_WF_step_definition.png
 	:figclass: img-border